opreaadrian/opreaadrian.github.io/_posts/2016-08-17-the-fly-theory-of-helpfulness.md

 ---

 This article is the result of an experience I had a couple of days ago, before going to bed.
-This made me realise that my eagerness to help people, does me and the people I'm trying to help a great disservice, sometimes.
+This made me realise that my eagerness to help people, sometimes does me and the people I'm trying to help a great disservice.

 > Trying to help people when they don't think they have a problem or need help, is just like trying to take a fly out of your bedroom by grabbing it and throwing